AbderrahimAl/Show-US-the-Data_Coleridge-Initiative/README.md

 📌 Goal : The objective of the competition is to identify the mention of datasets within scientific publications.

-📚 Data set : Find the dataset From [Here](https://www.kaggle.com/c/coleridgeinitiative-show-us-the-data/data).
+📚 You can Find the dataset From [Here](https://www.kaggle.com/c/coleridgeinitiative-show-us-the-data/data).

 ### Notebook Content
 * 1. Importing necessary packages and libraries📚